-When buildings are open to the public, they shall be secured and monitored by paid employee(s) of the Peterborough Museum & Archives.
+When the building is open to the public, it shall be secured and monitored by paid employee(s) of the Peterborough Museum & Archives.

-Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice Canadian Council for Archives, Code of Ethics Canadian Museum Association, Ethics Guidelines IIC-CG and CAPC's Code of Ethics and Guidelines for Practice Ontario Ministry of Tourism and Culture, Standards for Community Museums
+Authority: Canadian Association for Conservation - Code of Ethics and Guidance for Practice.
+Canadian Council for Archives, Code of Ethics.
+Canadian Museum Association, Ethics Guidelines.
+IIC-CG and CAPC's Code of Ethics and Guidelines for Practice.
+Ontario Ministry of Tourism and Culture, Standards for Community Museums.

-Approved: Revised: Revised: Moved by J. Connolly, seconded by R. Beal; carried, October 25, 1990 Moved by Brian Mitolo, seconded by Paul Northcott, carried , May 10, 2001 Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12, 2006 Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried , January 8, 2009 Revised: Moved by Bill Eekhof, carried, December 9, 2010
+Approved: Revised: Revised: Moved by J. Connolly, seconded by R. Beal; carried,October 25, 1990 Moved by Brian Mitolo, seconded by Paul Northcott, carried, May 10, 2001 Moved by Chris Ormerod, seconded by Audrey Armstrong, carried, January 12, 2006 Revised: Moved by Gayle McIntyre, seconded by Audrey Armstrong, carried , January 8, 2009 Revised: Revised: Moved by Bill Eekhof, carried, December 9, 2010 Moved by Linda Lumsden, carried , May 14, 2015

-JOB DESCRIPTION Museum & Archives Advisory Committee Member Peterborough Museum & Archives City of Peterborough By-Law Number 11-019
+JOB DESCRIPTION Museum & Archives Advisory Committee Member Peterborough Museum & Archives City of Peterborough By-Law Number 16-027